luvnft/podsearch/README.md

 - [ ] ~~Legg til sjekk som blokker flere audioplayere fra å spille samtidig + make the audioPlayer not visible until someone starts playing~~
 - [x] ~~Convert play-button too say Play podcast~~
 - [ ] ~~Bytt audioPlayer til howler.js til designet som er ønsket~~
+- [ ] ~~When someone clicks on the button, it should set the global playing value to true and it should set the link of the audioLink that is being played.
+If the audioPlayer has that enclosure it should continue playing, if not it shant.
+The audioPlayer should also show up if the it has a chosen audio-file.
+If not, it shant be shown.~~
 - [x] Fine-tune the search functionality based on phrase-searching and typo-tolerance
 - [x] Fix the indexing bug that causes the entire database to be re-indexed each time
 - [x] Add loading spinner only for firefox/chrome-based audioPlayers